Call (905) 553-3155 or email for more information

 Occupational Therapy at Boomerang Health offers assessment, treatment and consultation in the following areas:

-- Development (Fine and Gross Motor Skills, Activities of Daily Living)
+- Development (Fine Motor Skills, Activities of Daily Living)

 - Sensory Processing